Randy Newman Headshot Session

 As those who know me will tell you, I’m not one to get overly excited by celebs – especially the ones I photograph.
 But for Kari and I to have our very own personal Randy Newman concert…?
 If Kari hadn’t been standing next to me I would have been beside myself.

 3. Lastly, and most difficult of all, as Randy talked and sang, he also made unusual (read, unflattering) facial expressions.
-I mean a great many musicians twist and gnarl their face as they croon (think Joe Cocker) but Randy elevated the art of facial contortions to a whole new level.
+I mean a great many musicians twist and gnarl their faces as they croon (think Joe Cocker) but Randy elevated the art of facial contortions to a whole new level.
 It was not easy.

 Again, I am being kind.

-Oh, and did I mention that he blinked continuously.
+Oh, and did I mention that he blinked continuously?
 Incessantly.

 Needless to say, the rejection pile was mounting in my head.
 Would 25 rolls of 220 be enough?

 Randy Newman Tied In Knots

 As the Randy Newman Headshot Session got underway and Randy’s talking, singing, and contorting continued, he began playing yet another one of our all-time favorite songs, I Love L.A.